aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - A transaction may be designed to emit any number of events as a list.
 For example, a `Coin<AptosCoin>` transfer emits a `WithdrawEvent` for the sender account and a `DepositEvent` for the recipient account.
 - In the Aptos protocol, events provide evidence that the successful execution of a transaction resulted in a specific effect.
 The `DepositEvent` (in the above example) allows the recipient to confirm that a payment was received into their account.
 - Events are persisted on the blockchain and are used to answer queries by [clients](#client).

+### Execution

+- Execution in the Aptos blockchain is a Aptos node component that manages the block of transactions.
+Execution component stores successful transactions.

 ### Expiration Time